On last day of Pope Francis lying in state, huge crowds flock to Vatican

 Mr. Trump, who is traveling with first lady Melania Trump, is scheduled to arrive after Francis' coffin has been sealed.

-Former President Joe Biden, who maintained a close working and personal relationship with Francis dating back to his visit to the United States in 2015, intends to attend the funeral, according to multiple people with knowledge of his plans.
+Former President Joe Biden, who had a close working and personal relationship with Francis dating back to his visit to the United States in 2015, will attend the funeral, Biden's office said.

 Among foreign dignitaries confirmed for the papal funeral are Ukrainian President Volodymyr Zelenskyy and first lady Olena Zelenska, French President Emmanuel Macron, British Prime Minister Keir Starmer, Prince William, Spain's King Felipe VI and Queen Letizia, Hungarian President Viktor Orbán and Brazilian President Luiz Inácio Lula da Silva.